-The checkpoints will be open from 08:00 – 17:30 and you can start at any time, from any check point.
-However, if you are planning to do the full 20 miles we advise an early 8am start.
-Upon signing up we ask you how many miles you hope to achieve and your starting point.
+The checkpoints will be open from 07:30 – 18:30.
+Upon registering you’ll be asked which time slot you’d ideally like to start in and from which check point.
+If you are planning to do the full 20 miles we advise an early start.
+Upon signing up we ask you how many miles you hope to achieve.

 Your route directions will be given to you at your start check point.
 As you complete each section, your route map will be stamped by our volunteers at the checkpoints so you can prove to your sponsors how many miles you have achieved.